mdn/stumptown-content/project-docs/stumptown-writers-guide.md

     - examples/multiple-source-elements
 ```

 **Note: it looks like this is using a different path convention from attributes.
-We should be consistent here.**
+We should be consistent here.
+Filed as https://github.com/mdn/stumptown-content/issues/204.**

 Examples will be included in the rendered output in the order given here: so for example you may want to present the basic example first in the array, then more complex ones.